 Background and Significance: Following the advent of HAART, significant improvements have been made to the lives of individuals living with HIV.
 However, prevention efforts to reduce the number of incident cases of HIV have not yet shown the same success, and represent a top research priority.
-Canada is currently faced with an ongoing HIV epidemic, and recent estimates reveal that HIV incidence has not decreased in recent years.
-In 2002, there were between 2,100 and 4,000 new HIV infections across Canada, but this number rose to between 2,300 and 4,500 in 2005 (PHAC, 2007).
-In 2017, a total of 2,402 new HIV infections were reported in Canada, which corresponds to an increase of 3% since 2016, and an increase of 17.1% since 2014 (Haddad et al., 2018).
-The number of incident cases is increasing among individuals from HIV-endemic countries and among heterosexual/non-endemic individuals (PHAC, 2007; Haddad et al., 2018).
-However, individuals in the MSM exposure category continue to account for the largest number of new HIV infections, and represented 46.4 percent of the incident cases in 2017 (Haddad et al., 2018).
+Canada is currently faced with an ongoing HIV epidemic, and although incidence has decreased in 2020, new infections and the migration of people living with HIV to Canada contribute to increasing prevalence of HIV in Canada (PHAC, 2022).
+In 2020, there was an estimated 1,520 new infections in Canada, with 507 occurring in Ontario (PHAC, 2022).
+Individuals in the MSM exposure category account 43.8 percent of the incident infectionsin2020.
 It is critical that information about which factors contribute to these rising infection rates be obtained.
 This information, when combined with what is already known about risk behaviours among people living with HIV (PHAs), can be used to inform future HIV prevention programs and policies.
 Recent evidence has shown that among PHAs, unprotected sex continues to be a challenge for HIV prevention.
 Among MSM, unprotected anal intercourse (UAI) appears to occur more frequently among HIV-positive versus HIV-negative MSM.
-For example, in a study of HIVpositive MSM recruited in both 2005 and 2007, 37.6% of MSM had engaged in UAI with partners of unknown or serodiscordant HIV status, as opposed to 13.3% of HIV negative MSM (Hart et al., 2006).
+For example, in a study of HIV-positive MSM recruited in both 2005 and 2007, 37.6% of MSM had engaged in UAI with partners of unknown or serodiscordant HIV status, as opposed to 13.3% of HIV negative MSM (Hart et al., 2006).
 A similar phenomenon was observed in the Ontario Men's Survey, which found that 30% of HIV-positive men reported having UAI with a partner of unknown serostatus during the previous year, and 20% had UAI with a partner they assumed to be HIV-negative (Myers et al., 2004).
 Other research has shown that 70% of PHAs remain sexually active after receiving a positive HIV diagnosis (Crepaz & Marks, 2002), and that approximately one third of PHAs engage in sex without condoms (Kalichman, 2000).
 Behavioural prevention strategies to reduce the rate of unprotected sex and the rate of other risk behaviours among PHAs have included HIV status disclosure initiatives, the promotion of regular testing for sexually transmitted diseases (STDs), and harm and risk reduction programs (Coates et al., 2008).

 Whereas the aforementioned behavioural interventions have typically focused on individual behavior, structural interventions are designed to target structural and social determinants of HIV vulnerability and HIV-related risk behaviors, and are considered a long-term development strategy (Merson et al., 2008).
 Ultimately, structural interventions are designed to change the political, social, economic, and environmental factors that determine HIV vulnerability (Gupta et al., 2008).

 Because of the vastness and diversity of structural factors related to HIV, interventions encompass a range of programs, including social work services, mental health care, and housing programs (Temoshok & Wald, 2008).